onzfonz/comp227/src/content/6/en/part6c.md

 ### Exercises 6.13-6.14

-#### 6.13 Anecdotes and the backend, step1
+#### 6.13 Jokes and the backend, step1

-When the application launches, fetch the anecdotes from the backend implemented using json-server.
+When the application launches, fetch the jokes from the backend implemented using json-server.

-As the initial backend data, you can use, e.g. [this](https://github.com/comp227/misc/blob/main/anecdotes.json).
+As the initial backend data, you can use, e.g. [this](https://github.com/comp227/misc/blob/main/jokes.json).

-#### 6.14 Anecdotes and the backend, step2
+#### 6.14 Jokes and the backend, step2

-Modify the creation of new anecdotes, so that the anecdotes are stored in the backend.
+Modify the creation of new jokes, so that the jokes are stored in the backend.

 </div>